LeHoa98ptit/property-graph-consistency-rule-mining/README.md

 # Graph Consistency Rule Mining with LLMs: an Exploratory Study

-This repository contains code and data for mining consistency rules in property graphs.
+This repository contains code and data for mining consistency rules in property graphs using LLMs.
 It includes various methods applied to datasets from different domains.

 ## Repository Structure